caschnee/LLR/README.md

 ## Anki
 ### Add Kanji Study reference ID to Anki flashcards (Japanese Learning & Anki Mobile App)

-When reviewing a japanese word on the Anki mobile App, open the Kanji Study page for the sepcific word by clicking on a link.
+When reviewing a japanese word on the Anki mobile App, open the [Kanji Study](http://kanjistudyapp.com/) view of the sepcific word in one click.
 This to quickly review details and meaning of the specific Kanji(s).

 You need the following before running the script: